OleksandrGnatiuk/TeamProject_PyCore/cli_assistant/README.md

 This simple python app will help you to manage:
 _your address book_ , _your notes_ , _your list of task_ (with the responsible persons and deadlines), _sort files on your computer_ , _have rate of currency_ (used API website of NBU).

-This project was written in the **OOP paradigm**, the following libraries were used: **re, datetime, pathlib, collections, shutil, prompt_toolkit, requests, json, pickle**.
+This project was written in the **OOP paradigm**, the following libraries were used: **re, datetime, pathlib, collections, shutil, prompt_toolkit, requests, pickle, pyttsx3**.
 The address book and note book save to **pickle** file.